storesafe/cordova-sqlite-storage/README.md

 ## Status

 - Android & iOS versions are working with Cordova 3.0 tooling
-- New feature development is on hold until the version for Windows Phone 8 is working with Cordova 3.0+ tooling
+- New feature development is on hold until the version for Windows Phone 8 is integrated and working with fail-safe nested transactions

 ## Announcements